aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/020-configure-spoke-staging.md

 weight: 20
 ---

 In the previous chapter, we created an IAM role for the Hub Cluster's Argo CD.
-In this chapter, we will create another IAM role (spoke) that can be assumed by the Hub Cluster's IAM role.
+Now, we'll create another IAM role (spoke) that can be assumed by the Hub Cluster's IAM role.

 ![Hub Role](/static/images/hub-spoke-spoke-role.jpg)

 ### 1. Create Argo CD spoke-staging cluster with hub-cluster

 The Hub Cluster manages all cluster objects created in the Hub's Argo CD.
 The spoke-staging cluster should also be managed by the Hub's Argo CD.
-We will use GitOps Bridge to create the spoke-staging cluster secret object in the hub cluster.
+We'll use GitOps Bridge to create the spoke-staging cluster secret object in the hub cluster.
 The spoke Terraform can update the Hub because we configure the Kubernetes provider setting with `'kubernetes = kubernetes.hub'` to allow access.

-Since the spoke cluster depends on the Hub's Argo CD, it does not need its own Argo CD installation.
+Since the spoke cluster depends on the Hub's Argo CD, it doesn't need its own Argo CD installation.
 We can prevent Argo CD installation on the spoke by setting the GitOps bridge configuration `'install = false'`.

 ```bash
 cat <<'EOF' >> ~/environment/spoke/main.tf